From September 11th to 22nd, 2017 Omnimedia is hosting the workshop in Komiža, in the Island of Vis.

-In the current situation when the island of Vis is becoming a scene and backdrop of both – Greek island and musical Mamma Mia: Here We Go Again, this workshop will addresses the impact of such phenomenon on local society, including the arenas in which cultural heritage is preserved, held, collected, exhibited, presented and exists in the context of conflict between need to preserve island’s culture and increase commercial value with development of film tourism as a possible side effect of Holywoodization of the island.
+In such situation, when the island of Vis became a scene and backdrop of both – Greek island and musical Mamma Mia: Here We Go Again, the workshop addressed the impact of such phenomenon on local society, including the arenas in which cultural heritage is preserved, held, collected, exhibited, presented and exists in the context of conflict between need to preserve island’s culture and increase commercial value with development of film tourism as a possible side effect of Holywoodization of the island.

-The challenge will be to explore the effectiveness as well as problems of participatory approach and the way how it can be put into the practice when “the society of spectacle” and very powerful film industry turn the island’s cultural life upside down, threatening to replace the essential historic authenticity with fake authenticity and turning filming into symbolic capital of destination.
+The challenge was explore the effectiveness as well as problems of participatory approach and the way how it can be put into the practice when “the society of spectacle” and very powerful film industry turn the island’s cultural life upside down, threatening to replace the essential historic authenticity with fake authenticity and turning filming into symbolic capital of destination.

 Also as this kind of mass tourism is based on the commodification of what should be valued as unique and on the homogenisation and standardisation that eliminate difference and wonder, through the PAIC workshop tried to imagine and explore a better alternative for a change focused on mindful alternatives which shift the definition of success from more (more visitors, acomodation capacity, resource to be exploited with destruction and harm) to better (more respect, community cohesion value, meaning, skills, vitality, sence of place, fulfilment, identity and heritage protection).